minghuilab/BindPPI/BindPPI-v1.0/README.md

 2. The file containing complex information (structure_based_job1.input), who's name must be consistent with the input folder name.

 - PDBfile: coordinate file of a protein structure.
-- Partner1: the selected protein chains of Partner1 that will be taken into account during the calculation.If there are multiple chains, use a dot to separate them, for example, A_1.B_1
+- Partner1: the selected protein chains of Partner1 that will be taken into account during the calculation.If there are multiple chains, separate them with dots.
+For example, use 'A_1.B_1' for multiple chains.
-- Partner2: the selected protein chains of Partner2 that will be taken into account during the calculation.If there are multiple chains, use a dot to separate them, for example, A_1.B_1
+- Partner2: the selected protein chains of Partner2 that will be taken into account during the calculation.If there are multiple chains, separate them with dots.
+For example, use 'A_1.B_1' for multiple chains.

   The columns are separated by tabs.